 They accommodate strollers and wheelchairs with ease.
 The displayed art ranges from the 19th century to the present day.
 You can see their list of artists here.

-See Related: Fun & Best Things to do in Murphys, California
+See Related: Things to Do in Murphys, California

 8. Take a hike in Crystal Cove State Park